Our next Portland-based cohort begins in summer 2025.

 To schedule an individual consultation and advising session with the Associate Dean, Dr. Bruce Weitzel, please contact Julee Ryan at ryanju@up.edu.

-The EdD program in learning and leading offers four area of concentration options: school leadership and development (preliminary administrator licensure]), organizational leadership and development (professional administrator licensure), and higher education and student affairs.
+The EdD program in learning and leading offers three area of concentration options: school leadership and development (preliminary administrator licensure]), organizational leadership and development (professional administrator licensure), and higher education and student affairs.
 The program develops leaders who apply knowledge of research and practice to advance individual and organizational learning in a socially just manner.
 The program aims to develop lifelong learners who are able to integrate research and theory and provide leadership for the field, which is in alignment with the School of Education's emphasis on inquiry and scholarship for service.
 The EdD program of study consists of 51 credits segmented into doctoral core courses (21 credits), area of concentration courses (15 credits), and prospectus and dissertation courses (15 credits).

 Doctoral Core Courses (21 credits)